SomeRanDev/reflaxe/README.md

 public var outputDirDefineName: String = "hxoutput";

 // -------------------------------------------------------
-// If "SingleFile" is selected for "fileOutputType", this is the
+// If "fileOutputType" is SingleFile, this is the name of
-// name of the file generated if a directory is provided to "outputDirDefineName". public var defaultOutputFilename: String = "output";
+// the file generated if a directory is provided. public var defaultOutputFilename: String = "output";

 // -------------------------------------------------------